Name: Konstancia Esaulkova

 Her attorneys have filed appeals contesting the pretrial detention on the grounds that her detention constituted arbitrary deprivation of liberty in violation of Article 5 of the European Human Rights Convention, as well as violations of the right to freedom of religion, freedom of expression and freedom of association under Articles 9, 10 and 11 of the Convention.

 Konstancia was originally placed under house arrest in order to take care of her daughter.
 House arrest however is very limited with no internet, phone calls, or visits allowed without prior permission from the government.

 If convicted, she faces 6-10 years in prison for practicing her religious beliefs.

-- LATEST NEWS Feb 12, 2020: A small court in St. Petersburg has agreed to try the case invovling Konstancia Esaulkova and four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”
+- On 12 February 2020, a small court in St. Petersburg has agreed to try the case involving Konstancia Esaulkova and four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”